ahhz/raster/docs/types/any_blind_raster.md

 |----------|--------|
 |`template<class T>any_raster(any_raster<T> r)` |Constructs an any_blind_raster by wrapping around any_raster<T> r. |
 |`template<class T> any_raster<T> get()`| returns the wrapped raster, requires `T` to be the value type of the wrapped raster (otherwise throws `bad_any_cast`).|
-|`int index() const`| returns the index of type T of the wrapped raster in the list of supported value_types. `using blind_data_types = std::tuple
-      < bool, uint8_t, int16_t, uint16_t, int32_t, uint32_t, float, double>;`|

 ## Notes
-This type erasure is offered for two potential reasons.
-1. Type erasure can reduce the number of compiled functions and classes.
-Instead of compiling a function or class to work with each possible raster type, it only is necessary to compile one to work with the `any_raster` type.
-2. Type erasure can support run-time polymorphism.
-When functions are compiled to work with `any_raster` it is not necessary at compile-time to know what exact type is hidden under the 'any_raster' type.

-Type erasure introduces an indirection that comes at a performance cost.
-Functions applied on an `any_raster` object will be slower than those applied on the original underlying raster.
+This type erasure is offered for one main reason:When raster data is read from file, we do not know necessarily what data type the files contain, at compile time. `any_blind_raster` hides the data type and can thus hold raster data with any data type.

-See also the function `make_any_raster` that is used to create an `any_raster` based on a given raster.
+See also the function `make_any_blind_raster` that is used to create an `any_blind_raster` based on a given raster.

+See also the function `blind_function` that applies a function on an `any_type_raster`.

+The functions `open_any` and `export_any` are used to read and write raster data without having to specify the `value_type`.